This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 All the better for us, since it means we get to eat them!

-Garlic scapes are available for only a short time in late spring, so if you see them at the farmer’s market or your local grocery co-op, be sure to grab a few bunches!
+Garlic scapes are available for only a short time in late spring and early summer, so if you see them at the farmer’s market or your local grocery co-op, be sure to grab a few bunches!

 You can store your garlic scapes in the crisper drawer of your fridge for a couple of weeks.